lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 #### Sealing of Deceased Persons

-This section applies to deceased persons being sealed to spouses who are also deceased.
-If one of the spouses is still living, see 38.4.1.3.

 _Deceased Women._ A deceased woman may be sealed to all men to whom she was legally married during her life.
 The following table shows when these sealings may take place.